 So, you’re engaged!
 Yay, congrats!
 Take some time to celebrate your engagement and soak in this moment.
 Your engagement period is a small fraction of your time together as a couple so use this time wisely.

-Many couples don’t think to have these conversations until they are going through pre-marital counseling.
+Many couples don’t think to have these conversations until they go through pre-marital counseling.
+Before you get started planning your wedding, make sure you’ve had these important conversations.

-But let me get real with you for a sec.
+Let me get real with you for a sec.
 Marriage is hard, and money is a big factor and a potential source of stress.
-Before you head down the aisle, you need to make sure you have your money situation in check.
+Before you head down the aisle, you must ensure you have your money situation in check.

 - Have you discussed your personal finances?